oracle/rwloadsim/docs/WORKING.md

 It is also possible to include rwl files within others similar to using the @ clause in SQL\*Plus or #include in C, and you can conditionally include code similar to #if in C.

-In addition to actual workload simulations, rwloadsim is a relatively powerful scripting tool.
-If you only use it for its scripting capabilities, there is no need for the repository database, that stores execution statistics.

 ### Manual pages